Teams, tales and tips – a guide to the local game

-As a capital city and a namesake football club, Astana is a strikingly new concept.
-A planned governmental hub like Brasilia, the administrative centre for the vast nation of Kazakhstan, Astana was laid out by Kisho Kurokawa, partly responsible for the radical look of post-war Japan.
+As a capital city and a namesake football club, Nur-Sultan, now re-renamed Astana, is a strikingly new concept.
+A planned governmental hub like Brasilia, the administrative centre for the vast nation of Kazakhstan, Nur-Sulta was laid out by Kisho Kurokawa, partly responsible for the radical look of post-war Japan.

 Also the national stadium for the world’s ninth largest country, the Astana Arena has witnessed the recent triumphs of its host club, champions of Kazakhstan for six consecutive years from 2014.

 Kazakhstan’s decision to leave the Asian Football Confederation and join UEFA in 2002 has meant that Astana, named national capital five years before, has played host to Germany, Holland Sweden and Ireland in recent years.
 Plum fixtures now come to Nur-Sultan rather than the former capital, Almaty.